outragedpinkracoon/outragedpinkracoon.github.io/_posts/2018-03-18-radically-candid-programming.md

 layout: post
 categories: [personal-development]
 ---
-I recently read Kim Scott’s book Radical Candor, which is pitched at bosses and their interactions with their direct reports.
+I recently read Kim Scott’s book [Radical Candor](https://www.radicalcandor.com/), which is pitched at bosses and their interactions with their direct reports.
 However, this framework can apply to many areas of our lives, both at home and at work.
-I’d like to share with you the parts that stuck with me and can help in our daily lives as software engineers - from leaving comments on code reviews and pair programming (‘pairing’) to having one to ones with our line managers.
+I’d like to share with you the parts that stuck with me and can help in our daily lives as software engineers - from leaving comments on code reviews and pair programming ('pairing') to having one to ones with our line managers.

 This idea is split across two posts: first we will look at defining Radical Candor and next we will look at how we can implement it in our daily lives.